7 Stunning Waterfalls in Oregon You Need to Visit

 ⏱ Estimated time: 45 minutes to 1 hour

-Watson Falls is the third tallest waterfall in Oregon, standing at 293 feet.
-Located in the Umpqua National Forest, it is a short but steep hike to the viewing platform.
-The trail is about 0.6 miles each way and passes through a beautiful forest before revealing the towering cascade.
+Watson Falls is the third tallest waterfall in Oregon, standing at 293 feet, and it is located in the Umpqua National Forest.
+The trail to the falls is short but steep, winding through lush forest before revealing a breathtaking cascade.

 Final Thoughts